Routine disease testing/monitoring of cattle

 - Herds with < 20 animals will not be tested

-- Herds which have introduced a UK import within the last 30 months continue to be tested every 2 years:
+- Herds which have introduced a UK import within the last 30 months or have imported animal on the holding continue to be tested every 2 years:

 - All animals born on the holding over 2 years old must be tested.